 - DFWII developed and maintains the JFK Tribute in Fort Worth.

 - DFWII redeveloped and manages Burnett Park, renovated and maintains General Worth Square and is currently administering the Heritage Plaza restoration design.

-- DFWI managed the Convention Center events plaza design
+- DFWII managed the Convention Center events plaza design

-- DFWI was a funding partner in the redesign of Lancaster
+- DFWII was a funding partner in the redesign of Lancaster